AndromedaOne/AndromedaOneCode/src/main/java/frc/robot/subsystems/drivetrain/ReadMe.txt

 forward is positive
 backward is negative

-NOTE: When looking down at robot. rotating counterclockwise is positive rotating clockwise is negetive
+NOTE: When looking down at robot. rotating clockwise is positive rotating clockwise is negetive this is consistent with how a compass works.

        F